(Last updated 3/1/2016; last reviewed 3/1/2016)

 Research shows that a person’s first HIV regimen offers the best chance for long-term treatment success.
 So adherence is important from the start—when a person first begins taking HIV medicines.

 Before starting HIV medicines, it helps to have strategies in place to maintain adherence.
 Strategies may include using a 7-day pill box or using an app (for example, the AIDSinfo Drug Database app) to set daily pill reminders.
+Also, health care providers can provide helpful referrals and resources for anticipated adherence challenges.
+People can work with their health care providers to select an HIV regimen that works best for their needs and lifestyle.

 To get more tips on adherence, read the AIDSinfo fact sheet: Following an HIV Regimen: Steps to Take Before and After Starting HIV Medicines.